larq/blog/content/blog/announcing-larq-compute-engine.md

 socialImage: "/images/lce-announcement-hero.png"
 ---

-At [Plumerai](https://plumerai.com), we're working every day to make deep learning faster and more energy-efficient.
+At [Plumerai](https://plumerai.com), we're making deep learning radically more efficient.
-We're doing this primarily by developing hardware, software, and algorithms for binarized neural networks (BNNs): deep learning models in which a network's activation and weights are not encoded as 32-bit numbers, but as 1-bit values.
+We're doing this primarily by developing software, algorithms, and hardware for binarized neural networks (BNNs): deep learning models in which the activations and weights are not encoded using 32 or 8 bits, but only 1 bit.
-Compared to 32-bit neural networks, BNNs drastically speed up inference time, and decrease energy use on edge and mobile devices.
+This drastically speeds up inference time and lowers the energy use, which makes BNNs a great fit for mobile and edge devices.

-In recent years, the research community has also made accelerating progress on the capabilities of these networks.
+The accelerating progress on the capabilities of BNNs and the growth of the research community have been very exciting.
+We believe BNNs are the way to go and this is why we have developed tools to make training and researching these models much easier.
 Our open-source library [Larq](https://larq.dev) enables developers to build and train BNNs and integrates seamlessly with TensorFlow Keras.
 [Larq Zoo](https://github.com/larq/zoo) provides implementations of the major BNNs from the literature together with pretrained weights for state-of-the-art models.
-These tools have made training and researching BNNs much easier over the past year.

-But the ultimate goal of BNNs is to solve real-world problems on edge devices.
+But the ultimate goal of BNNs is to solve real-world problems on the edge.
 So once you've built and trained a BNN with Larq, how do you get it ready for efficient inference?

 **Today, we're releasing Larq Compute Engine (LCE), an open-source inference library for deploying binarized neural networks.**